 Seeking Stillness at the MFA

-by Flannery Gallagher
+By Flannery Gallagher

 I would recommend Seeking Stillness to anyone who is interested in the art of tranquility.
-I went in desperately needing to unwind the complex tangle of thoughts that were filling my head, and I was able to sit in the exhibit for almost 45 minutes and just breathe while examining the different works of art.
+I went in desperately needing to unwind the complex tangle of thoughts that were filling my head, and I was able to sit in the exhibit for almost 45 minutes and relax while examining the different works of art.
 I think the museum did a fantastic job of situating the works, with a sort of crescendo effect as you go from looking at small, secluded spaces to gorgeous examples of the impact that nature can have on creativity.
-Overall, the exhibit was very worth seeing, and served as a welcome break from the stress on campus.
+Overall, the exhibit was worth seeing, and served as a welcome break from the stress on campus.
 Seeking Stillness will be on display until September 3rd, 2018.